 - Provided (early-season) wetsuits do not include “wetsuit booties” – please bring your own, or wear wool socks with tennis shoes as a good alternative.

 - Please let us know if you have any medical issues we will need to consider in planning your trip.

 - No dogs are allowed at the OARS American River Outpost.

 You may want to bring a small waterproof bag to hold your camera and other items you might need during the day.
 While most rafting-specific bags are designed to be waterproof, you may also wish to place your camera in a durable, waterproof casing for additional protection.
 Disposable waterproof and panorama cameras are also a fun option.

 There are several professional companies taking photos of each raft at some of the South Fork’s larger rapids, which provide great action shots.
 These companies are not affiliated with OARS and you will need to contact them separately to purchase these pictures.
-Hotshot Imaging is conveniently based in Lotus right next door to our campground; visit them after your South Fork of the American trip at their storefront on Hwy 49 to order pictures.
-(To order your photos online, you must request the photo link for your trip from Hotshot Imaging.)
-For more information, visit http://www.hotshotimaging.com/ or call (530) 621-0400.
+Hotshot Imaging is conveniently based in Lotus right next door to our campground; visit them after your river trip at their storefront on Hwy 49 to purchase photos or view and order them online at www.oars.com/photos.https://www.oars.com/photos/

 Each participant will need to complete the required trip forms online and submit them no later than 30 days prior to your trip, or immediately if booking within 30 days.

 Final and full payment is due at the time of booking.

 We advise that you leave your valuables at home or in your private vehicle and take on the river only what’s absolutely necessary.
 We also recommend you leave dry shoes and clothing in your car to ensure a comfortable drive home.